BenoitCorsini/music-patterns/README.md

 ```sh
 python patterns.py --tab_dir my_tablatures --im_dir my_images --colour green
 ```
-This will transforms the songs in `my_tablatures/` into images and save these images in `my_images/`.
+This will transform the songs in `my_tablatures/` into images and save these images in `my_images/`.
 The parameter `--colour` can be used to choose the colour of the images and the set of choices can be found in `patterns.py`.

 ### Website scroller

 The code in `scroller.py` is used to scroll through [Ultimate Guitar](https://www.ultimate-guitar.com/) and to download the corresponding files.
 This code requires you to set up a web driver for Chrome.
 To download the Chrome driver, go to [this webpage](https://chromedriver.chromium.org/downloads) and follow the instructions.
-Once you have downloaded the chromedriver, you can either put it in the main directory, or specify its path by using the argument `--chromedriver` in `scroller.py`.
+Once you have downloaded the right Chrome driver, you can either put it in the main directory, or specify its path by using the argument `--chromedriver` in `scroller.py`.

 __Disclaimer__: the code in `scroller.py` is very dependent on the architecture of the website it scrolls through.
 It might not be up-to-date with the current organization of the website and might need to be slightly modified.
 If it does not work, you can always manually download the tablatures from the website and put them into the tablature folder.